deepnox-io/consistency-gitignores/README.md

 > LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING
 > FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 >
-> Except as contained in this notice, the name of the "Deepnox SAS" shall not
+> Except as contained in this notice, the name of the "Tamia SAS" shall not
 > be used in advertising or otherwise to promote the sale, use or other dealings
-> in this Software without prior written authorization from the Deepnox SAS company.
+> in this Software without prior written authorization from the Tamia SAS company.
 >